 Hiking to the Top of Slate Mountain: The Best Trail Near Flagstaff

 The Slate Mountain Trail, located 40 minutes outside of Flagstaff along Hwy 180 enroute to the Grand Canyon, is one of the area’s most under appreciated hikes.
 The gradual 2.16 mile climb to the top is quite a workout, although the views are some of the most amazing in the region.
-The elevation gain is about 1000 feet, starting at 7362 and reaching 8215 feet at the top.
-On the bright side, the 2 mile stroll downtown is really easy and allows you recover from that uphill climb while soaking in the mountain scenery!
+The elevation gain is more than 800 feet, starting at 7362 and reaching 8215 feet at the top.
+On the bright side, the 2 mile stroll down is really easy and allows you recover from that uphill climb while soaking in the mountain scenery!

 Although the hike is typically rated as easy, you need to be aware that you are hiking in a high altitude area (meaning there is less oxygen to breathe due to the thin air and a greater chance of dehydration) and also going uphill for 2 miles straight!
 It’s a workout for sure, but one that is worth it for the peaceful atmosphere and fabulous views!

 For all that effort,you will be rewarded with gorgeous overlooks of the San Francisco Peaks, Red Mountain, Kendrick Mountain, the Painted Dessert, and even the Grand Canyon!

 The trek up is quiet and scenic with lots of tall pinyon and ponderosa pine trees, as well as evidence that many animals call the area home (lots of deer and elk prints can be seen).
 If you were ever to see a bear or mountain lion in the area, I would think Slate Mountain would be one of your best bets due to the secluded setting and diverse plant and animal life.